Akkadius/glass-isc-dhcp/README.md

 ## Building dhcpd-pools (Optional)

 * Glass uses dhcpd-pools for shared network / subnet utilization and it is bundled by default (For Ubuntu and Debian) when you install.
 However, if you need to build the binary yourself on another distribution, use the following to build dhcpd-pools and it needs to be placed in the ./bin directory of glass
+* Below shows use of apt-get of unzip/libtool - you will have to use your respective package management system to pull pre-requisites down
 * Credit: dhcpd-pools: http://dhcpd-pools.sourceforge.net/

 <pre>